jiarong0907/runtime-programmable-switch/README.md

 Note that the two input files `multi_tenant_with_acl.p4.json` and `command_ExecWO2W.txt` are the new program's json and the plan respectively.
 Also, the working folder for the `simple_switch_CLI` is in `build/`, so the two files should exist in that folder when the command is submitted.

 ## Runtime Reconfig Plan file and primitives
-In our paper, we described algorithms to automatically generate reconfiguration plans for different levels of consistency.
+We automatically generate reconfiguration plans for different consistency guarantees.
 The modified simple\_switch target can accept reconfiguration commands along with the plan files at runtime.
 Continuing the above example, `command_ExecWO2W.txt` is such a plan file.
 The plan file shows examples of primitives FlexCore can support, which we also list below:
 - Primitive `insert`:
   - `insert flex <pipeline> <node> null null`: To insert a FlexEdge node named `TE0` to a pipeline named `ingress` (without connecting to any other nodes at first), use command `insert flex flx_TE0 null null`.